Euthanasia debate: Sir Michael Cullen urges Kiwis to vote yes on End of Life Choice Act

 - End of Life Choice Bill final reading: How your MP voted - NZ Herald

-The legislation would give New Zealanders the option of legally requesting help to end their lives - either by doing so themselves (euthanasia) or with the help of a doctor (assisted dying).
+The legislation would give New Zealanders the option of legally requesting help to end their lives - either by a doctor or nurse practitioner administering the drug (euthanasia) or the patient taking the drug themselves (assisted dying).

 To be eligible, patients have to be: